 Ductwork is designed to deliver air from one location to another.
 If supplies or returns are leaking, then this air is not going where it is intended to go.
 With this in mind, there are areas of ductwork that must be sealed to prevent waste of conditioned air.

 Returns should be sealed from the grill to the air handler.
 Every degree that the return air temperature drops due to outside air being sucked in is a corresponding degree that the supply air drops, potentially causing comfort complaints and high bill problems.
 Problems here can range from small cracks to missing headers.

-Ductwork in attics should be sealed as airtight as possible using high grade sealants – you don’t want your sealant to fail after a couple of years.
+Ductwork in attics should be sealed as airtight as possible using high grade sealants - you don't want your sealant to fail after a couple of years.
+At Home Doctor of America we use high-grade Aeroseal formula to form a secure seal on your ducts.
 All ductwork that runs through an unconditioned space should be sealed with high quality sealant before insulation is installed.